- Since 2008: Professor of Hydroclimatic Modelling, Loughborough University

 Current postgraduate research students

-- Chanita Duangyiwa: Combined impacts of climate change and land subsidence on flood risks in the Bangkok Metropolitan Region.
+- Chanita Duangyiwa (2017) Modelling flood risks in the Bangkok Metropolitan Region.

-- Joanne Parker (2014): Assessing the sensitivity of UK water demand to climate changes .
+- Joanne Parker (2014): Sensitivity of household water demand to climate variability and change.